bullimog/MashMonitor/README.md

 ## Application has eight modes:
-l.
-Off
+1. Off
-l.
-Manually control power to liquor tank.
+2. Manually control power to liquor tank.
-l.
-Manually control power to mash tun.
+3. Manually control power to mash tun.
-l.
-Auto control temperature in liquor tank.
+4. Auto control temperature in liquor tank.
-l.
-Auto control temperature in mash tun.
+5. Auto control temperature in mash tun.
-l.
-Auto control temperature in both liquor tank and mash tun, with liquor tank as the priority.
+6. Auto control temperature in both liquor tank and mash tun, with liquor tank as the priority.
-l.
-Auto control temperature in both liquor tank and mash tun, with mash tun as the priority.
+7. Auto control temperature in both liquor tank and mash tun, with mash tun as the priority.
-l.
-Set temperature calibration.
+8. Set temperature calibration.